JakubStrunc/JakubStrunc/README.md

 <p align="left">
 Heya, I am Jakub and I come from Czechia.
 I really enjoy new challenges, am ambitious, and continually learn new things.
     During my high school studies in Vancouver, Canada, I led a robotics team for two years.
-    During my two years at the University of West Bohemia in Plzeň, I gained IT a lot of experience.
+    During my two years at the University of West Bohemia in Pilsen, I gained IT a lot of experience.
     I am passionate about programming, enjoy learning new things, and creating new projects in the future</p>
-###

 ###